CHB/Hereford Verified FAQs

 Three plants process CHB cattle including Greater Omaha Packing Co.
 Inc., located in Omaha, Neb., and two National Beef Packing Co.
 LLC plants, located in Dodge City and Liberal, Kan.

-It is a breed specific program that allows producers or feedlots to retain carcass data and a possible $3 per head return.
-Hereford Verified fulfills many producer, feeder, packer and CHB LLC needs – supply assurance, supply growth, quality assurance and source, age and breed verification.
+It is a breed specific program that allows producers or feedlots to obtain carcass data and a possible $3 per head return.
+Hereford Verified fulfills many producer, feeder, packer and CHB LLC needs – supply assurance, supply growth, and quality assurance.
 The program brings together all facets of the beef supply chain – producers, feeders and packers – to create an open market, reliable supply of Certified Hereford Beef® eligible cattle and pays real premiums to program participants.

 How does a producer enroll in Hereford Verified?

-Producers can enroll cattle at www.HerefordVerified.com.
-The form asks a series of questions about the genetics of the calves as well as size, sex and preferred sell date.
+To enroll cattle you will be asked a series of questions about the genetics of the calves as well as size, sex and preferred sell date.
 Produces are given the option to purchase tags.
 The producer will need to purchase tags in order for them to be eligible for data and premiums.
 Tags are an EID that costs $1.85 per tag.
 Tags are only sold in increments of 25 per bag.
 This is a credit card purchase.
 In order for producers to receive data and premiums the cattle must be marketed through an approved feedyard and the cattle must be marketed as Hereford Verified cattle to the plant.
 National Beef in Dodge City and Liberal, Kan., are the only plants actively participating in Hereford Verified.

 Want to see all the upcoming events and deadlines?